ducin/ducin.dev/posts/ddd-speaking-ubiquitous-language.md

 **Using different Ubiquitous Languages, each within different context, makes them more autonomous**.

-Also, since the business is not set in stone (it will change), then the UL would evolve, within time.
-And that's great - the changes made to UL of one context will affect another context in no way. 🥰
+Also, since the business is not set in stone (it will change), then the Ubiquitous Language would evolve, within time.
+And that's great - the changes made to Ubiquitous Language of one context will affect another context in no way. 🥰

 **That's the point.**